-The fire was centred on the main floor near the entrance, blocking people from escaping.
-Flames climbed the building through the back wall making the fire escape useless.
-The only way out was to jump from windows and balconies.
+The fire was centred on the main floor near the front entrance which blocked people from escaping.
+Flames climbed the building through the back wall which made the metal fire escape ladders unusable.

 Manitoba Free Press September 3, 1929